AmanKSrivastava/LearnWebDevelopment/README.md

 <h2>Starting a new journey to learn web development from scratch</h2> <br />

 <h2>Day 1</h2>
-<p>Learned about various headings in HTML and how to use anchor tag</p>
+<p>Learned about types of headings in HTML and how to use anchor tag</p>